MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

 # Create a Language Service Client Application

-The Conversational Language Understanding service (a component of Azure Cognitive Service for Language) enables you to define an app that encapsulates a language model that applications can use to interpret natural language input from users, predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
-You can create client applications that consume Conversational language understanding service models directly through REST interfaces, or by using language-specific software development kits (SDKs).
+The Conversational Language Understanding feature of the Azure Cognitive Service for Language enables you to define a conversational language model that client apps can use to interpret natural language input from users, predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
+You can create client applications that consume conversational language understanding models directly through REST interfaces, or by using language-specific software development kits (SDKs).

 ## Clone the repository for this course

 If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.

 1. Start Visual Studio Code.

 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).

 3. When the repository has been cloned, open the folder in Visual Studio Code.

 4. Wait while additional files are installed to support the C# code projects in the repo.

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

 ## Create Language service resources

-If you already have Language service authoring and prediction resources in your Azure subscription, you can use them in this exercise.
-Otherwise, follow these instructions to create them.
+If you already have a Language service resource in your Azure subscription, you can use it in this exercise.
+Otherwise, follow these instructions to create one.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

 2. Select the **&#65291;Create a resource** button, search for *language service*, and create a **Language service** resource with the following settings:

     - **Default features**: All
     - **Custom features**: none
     - **Subscription**: *Your Azure subscription*